Gravitational Background of Alice-Vortices and R7-Branes: Asymptotic Solutions

 where, to avoid overloading the notation, we have introduced $x \equiv x^8$ and $y \equiv x^9$.
 Without loss of generality, we have also presented the dipole solution for pointing along just the $x$-axis of the 2D plane transverse to the brane.\footnote{This amounts to a spontaneous symmetry breaking of the isometries transverse to the brane.
 See section \ref{sec:WORLDVOLUME} for additional discussion.} The longitudinal dipole moments are related to the $c_i$'s and the transverse dipole moments,

 where $u$ and $v$ are real-valued functions of the $c_i$'s.

-Since the warp factor $f$ is non-trivial only for $a\neq0$, we can conclude that $\tau$ has a non-trivial monodromy only if $a$ is non-zero, which is equivalent to the transverse dipole moment in the transverse components of the energy-momentum tensor being non-zero.
-The same conclusion does not hold for $Q_x$ and $Q_y$, the dipole moments in the longitudinal components of the energy-momentum tensor.
-These moments can take any value, including zero, without affecting the qualitative nature of our solution, i.e., without spoiling the monodromy, trivializing the $\tau$ solution, etc.\footnote{However, we note that the longitudinal multipole moments can be set to zero only up to octupole order.
-The reason is that only two new complex coefficients $c_i$ enter the solution for the warp factor $h$ at each order, and it is therefore possible to set the octupole moment to zero, which has four independent components.
-But starting at the hexadecapole order, the multipoles have more independent components than the number of (real) coefficients in the solution of $h$ at the given order.}
+Since the warp factor $f$ is non-trivial only for $a\neq0$, we can conclude that $\tau$ has a non-trivial monodromy only if $a$ is non-zero, which is equivalent to the transverse dipole moment in the transverse components of the energy-momentum tensor being non-zero.\footnote{Setting $a = 0$ along with all higher order terms is in principle possible, but means that $\tau$ is exactly constant and so (to satisfy the monodromy constraint) has trivial $C_0$ profile.
+One can in principle entertain such solutions, but we emphasize that our focus here is on the generic situation with non-zero $C_0$.} The same conclusion does not hold for $Q_x$ and $Q_y$, the dipole moments in the longitudinal components of the energy-momentum tensor.
+These moments can take any value, including zero, without affecting the qualitative nature of our solution, i.e., without spoiling the monodromy, trivializing the $\tau$ solution, etc. Higher-order calculations suggest that this behavior holds for the higher multipole moments in $T_{ab}$ as well.

-For simplicity, we thus consider a source structure where the dipole moments in $T_{ab}$ vanish, meaning that we restrict to the case with a $\tau$ profile that generates no dipole source term in the longitudinal components of the energy-momentum tensor.
+For simplicity, we thus consider a source structure where the dipole moments in $T_{ab}$ vanish, and we restrict to the case with a $\tau$ profile that generates only a monopole source term in the longitudinal components of the energy-momentum tensor.
 This is quantified by the condition $u(c_2,c_3) = v(c_2,c_3) = 0$, which is solved by

 This condition also fixes the $h$ expansion in \eqref{hSol} to be